Seungup/tensorflow2.0-fully-connected-dense-layer-generator-from-h5-file/README.md

 fully connected dense layer generator from h5 file
 =============
-### this is useful program when you want to visualize the h5 model file.
+### this is an useful program when you want to visualize the h5 model file.
 ### this program will be generate fully connected dense layer.
 ### Currently, only Flatten, Dense, and Dropout are available.